Professor Heather Booth

 - Microsimulation modelling of family structures: ageing in context.

-Heather began her career at the London School of Economics before moving to the USA to join the POPLAB program at the University of North Carolina at Chapel Hill.
+Heather began her career at the London School of Economics before moving to the USA to join the University of North Carolina at Chapel Hill.
 In her doctoral research at the London School of Hygiene and Tropical Medicine, Heather developed the Booth Standard for use with the Brass Relational Gompertz Model of fertility.
 She then undertook research on ethnic minority populations in Britain and Western Europe.
 In 1984, Heather relocated to Nouméa, New Caledonia, to take up a position as demographer with the South Pacific Commission, working throughout the Pacific Islands.
 She has also worked as an international consultant with the UN and other funding agencies.

 HEATHER'S PUBLICATIONS CAN BE DOWNLOADED HERE